 What is food insecurity?

 Food insecurity leads to the undernourishment of populations, causing people to be unable to lead healthy lives.
 Girls and boys cannot study or learn, and pregnancy poses a risk to women and babies.

 We are carrying out a project of field schools for rural communities, an effective strategy in the fight against hunger in African countries, supported by the FAO.

-Farmer Field schools are a widespread methodology that consists of gathering 30 farmers together in an open place.
+Farmer Field schools are a widespread methodology that consists of gathering 30 future farmers together in an open field.
 They then define a priority crop and start work in test fields where the most advanced methodologies are compared with those of the farmers.

-Our training not only ends in teaching how to cultivate and harvest their fields, we also help them diversify these crops, manage them and know what foods can be the most nutritious for their children and families.
+Our training not only ends in teaching how to cultivate and harvest their fields, but we also help them diversify these crops, manage them, and learn what foods can be the most nutritious for their children and families.

 A real change

-The change does not end with an increase in production of crops, and improvement in the nutrition of their families, they can now begin to sell part of their crops.
-This income helps them improve their crops by investing in tools, as well as teaching their children and buying them books so they can study.
+Apart from an increase in the production of crops and improvement in the nutrition of their families, farmers can also begin to sell part of their crops.
+This income helps them improve their crops by investing in tools, as well as passing on their knowledge to their children.